We strive to breed the best dual purpose Dexter we can.

 we keep milk stats and test milk samples of our cows.

 Here are our results

 Taco has both Saturn and Lucifer in his background

 He is very dairy type in structure.
 His scrotum structure indicates he may tighten sloppy udders.

-This girl is all Llanfair breeding by Fred Chesterly
+This girl was all Llanfair breeding by Fred Chesterly

-We have not sent her milk in for testing protein or butterfat but she did test to be an A2 carrier.
-On top of that, her production stats are amazing.
+We have never sent her milk in for testing protein or butterfat but she did test to be an A2 carrier.
+On top of that, her production stats were amazing.

-Iodine readily produces 3 gallons, milking once a day.
-When feeding her calf, we consistently can get 1 gallon once a day out of her back half or a gallon and a half out of one side.
-This girl is a machine that produces plenty for a family and raises a strapping calf.
-She's more than a little
+Iodine readily produced 4 gallons, milking once a day.
+When feeding her calf, we consistently got 1 gallon once a day out of her back half or a gallon and a half out of one side.
+This girl was a machine that produced plenty for a family and raised a strapping calf.
+She was more than a little

 Circle H's Frederick